naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.29.switch.configuration.basics.md

 One of the most common problems is issues with speed and/or duplex mismatches.
 On switches and routers the ```speed {10|100|1000}``` interface subcommand and the ```duplex {half|full}``` interface subcommand set these values.
 The command ```show interfaces status``` and ```show interfaces``` list both the speed and duplex settings on an interface.
-Both commands show the duplex and speed settings but the ```show interface status``` command is preferred for troubleshooting mismatches because it shwos exactly how the switch determined the duplex and speed of the interface.
+Both commands show the duplex and speed settings but the ```show interface status``` command is preferred for troubleshooting mismatches because it shows exactly how the switch determined the duplex and speed of the interface.

+The 'a' in 'a-full' simply means the switch auto-negotiated full duplex.
+The full or half would mean the switch has been configured to those settings.
+Finding a duplex mismatch can be more difficult than finding a speed mismatch because if duplex settings do not match on the ends of an Ethernet segment, the switch interface will still be in an up/up state.
+The interface will work but the network might work poorly.
+To identify duplex settings check the duplex setting on each end of the link and watch for incrementing collision and late collision counters.